 Field Required Description and Conditions District yes District in which the cutting authority was issued.
 Licence yes Licence number of the opening corresponding to the cutting authority. e.g., TFL49; A19204; W0012.
 Fiscal Year Ending yes Date range identifying the dates within which the activities were completed.
 Activity Base yes Code that identifies a primary category of silviculture treatment or activity.
-See Appendix A to locate Activity Base Code list.
+See the RESULTS Technical Specifications to locate Activity Base Code list.
 Technique yes Code that identifies a general technique for accomplishing silviculture activity and may be a descriptor of the base activity.
 Depends on Activity Base.
-See Appendix A to locate Activity Technique Code list.
+See the RESULTS Technical Specifications to locate Activity Technique Code list.
 Method yes Code that identifies a specific method for accomplishing silviculture work and is a subdivision of technique.
 Methods describe a physical process for accomplishing work.
 Depends on Activity Base/Technique.
-See Appendix A to locate Activity Method Code list.
+See the RESULTS Technical Specifications to locate Activity Method Code list.
 Funding Source yes Code that identifies the funding source for silviculture treatment.
-See Appendix A to locate Funding Source Code list. e.g., IA - industry appraisal; FTL - forests for tomorrow licensee administrated; Treated Area yes The net area treated.
+See the RESULTS Technical Specifications to locate Funding Source Code list. e.g., IA - industry appraisal; FIP - forest investment program administrated; Treated Area yes The net area treated.